thecokerdavid/bmi-calculator/README.md

 # Usage
 A simple and very efficient bmi calculator.
 1. Make sure you have had Python configured on your OS.
-2. Open up the console.
+2. Open up your favorite IDE.
 3. Run the main.py script.
 4. Input the required values and hit ENTER.
 5. Check your result.